 - Reduced rates for Consortium publications, conference fees and training programs.

 - Participation in Consortium arranged collaborative research programs.

 - Notification of special research and training opportunities.

 Membership in the Consortium is designed to provide institutions and individuals with a network of professional contacts to enhance their research, policy development and management efforts.

 Annual fees are established by the voting membership.
-They cover a period from October 31 to September 1.
+They cover a period from October 31 to September 1, or annually from time of joining.
 Dues are based on World Bank figures for per capita gross national product (GNP) of the country in which the organization or individual is located.